-Twenty-five years after the National Academy of Sciences issued a landmark report raising concerns about children’s exposure to toxic pesticides, most American children still consume a considerable dose of these chemicals in coinjunction with the “conventional” produce they consume in their diet.
+Twenty-five years after the National Academy of Sciences issued a landmark report raising concerns about children’s exposure to toxic pesticides, most American children still are exposed to dangerous levels of pesticide residue in conjunction with the “conventional” produce they consume daily.

 The EWG’s 2019 Shopper’s Guide to Pesticides in Produce™, recently released by the Department of Agriculture, found that nearly 70% of samples of conventionally grown produce were contaminated with pesticide residues.

-The most surprising news from the USDA tests reveals that the popular health food kale is among the most contaminated fruits and vegetables.
+One of the most surprising results of the USDA tests inculude the fact that non-organic kale is now among the most pesticide-contaminated of all fruits and vegetables.
 More than 92 percent of kale samples had two or more pesticide residues detected, and a single sample could contain up to 18 different residues.
 The most frequently detected pesticide, found on nearly 60 percent of kale samples, was Dacthal, or DCPA – classified by the Environmental Protection Agency since 1995 as a possible human carcinogen, and prohibited for use in Europe since 2009.

 Overall, the USDA found 225 different pesticides and pesticide breakdown products on popular fruits and vegetables Americans eat every day.
 Before testing, all produce was washed and peeled, just as people would prepare food for themselves, which shows that simple washing does not remove all pesticides.